munakima/projects/README.md

 ### :computer: C# Projects

+This list shows a collection of my C# projects.
+Each project is a standalone application or script that demonstrates my Python coding skills and understanding of technologies and frameworks.

 #### :ticket: [eTickets System](https://github.com/munakima/projects/tree/main/eTickets%20system)

 eTickets is a web application that allows users to browse movies, book tickets and manage the database.
 It is built using the following technologies: